 - 2 tbsp green olives, or capers with 2 tbsp brine

 - 2 tbsp red bell pepper, finely chopped

 - Brown the ground turkey on medium heat in large sauté pan and season with salt and pepper.
 Use a wooden spoon to break the meat up into small pieces.

 - Meanwhile, while turkey is cooking, make the sofrito by chopping onion, garlic, pepper, tomato and cilantro.
 (I quickly do it in my mini chopper)

 - Add sofrito to the meat and continue cooking on a low heat.

-- Add alcaparrado (or olives and capers) and about 2 tbsp of the brine (this adds great flavor) cumin, bay leaves, and more salt if needed.
+- Add olives and about 2 tbsp of the brine (this adds great flavor) cumin, bay leaves, and more salt if needed.

 - Add tomato sauce and 1/4 cup of water and mix well.

-- Reduce heat to low and simmer covered about 15 minutes
+- Reduce heat to low and simmer covered about 15 to 20 minutes